KathyReid/osdc-2015-presentation/transcript.md

 If somebody puts your photo up at a conference and asks, is this lady going to get the job done - are they going to say 'hell yes'?!

 Hell yes!

+Remember, every interaction you have with someone is an opportunity to enforce your professional reputation - or lose it.

 Even though you may have a well thought out career plan, things don't always go to plan.
 In your career, you're likely to have setbacks - failures, scandals, negative press coverage by rubbish journalists.
 The way to recover from such set backs is not to be deterred.
 Stick to your character, look for opportunities to again prove your value, and move forward.